Doctors say respiratory infection RSV may surge this winter – DW – 10/27/2022

 In order to get a sense of how many infants died of RSV in non-hospital settings, the researchers partnered with mortuary staff in Lusaka, Zambia, to test around 2,200 deceased infants, which represented around 80% of infant deaths in the city between August 2017 and August 2020.

-The study showed that RSV directly caused 4.7% of all infant deaths that occurred outside of hospitals, indicating that those global mortality rates are probably lower than the true figure.
+The study showed that RSV directly caused 4.7% of all infant deaths that occurred outside of hospitals, indicating that the modeled global mortality rates are probably lower than the true figure.